Pejzaži otpora [Landscapes of Resistance]

 Marta Popivoda is a filmmaker, video artist, and researcher whose work explores tensions between memory and history, collective and individual bodies, as well as ideology and everyday life, with a focus on antifascist and feminist potentialities of the Yugoslav socialist project.
 She cherishes collective practice in art-making and research, and for several years has been part of the TkH (Walking Theory) collective.
 Popivoda’s first feature documentary was Jugoslavija, kako je ideologija pokretala naše kolektivno telo [Yugoslavia, How Ideology Moved Our Collective Body, 2013].

-Followed by a discussion with Marta Popivoda and Ana Janevski (curator in the Department of Media and Peformance at MoMA, New York)
+The film screening is followed by a discussion in English language with Ana Vujanović, Marta Popivoda, and Ana Janevski (curator in the Department of Media and Performance at MoMA, New York).